 If you have implemented Guest Self Registration and included Send SMS message in the template for those guests, guests can receive login credentials via SMS.
 See Guest self registration.

 - Mapping events to alarms and setting an SMS user notification action allows FortiNAC to send an SMS message to a guest.
 For example, if you want to send guests a message when their host is marked at risk and their network access is disabled, you can map the Host At Risk event to an alarm and send a message.
 The guest account must be associated with a template that has Send SMS enabled and the guest must have a Mobile Number and Provider entered on the Add/Modify User dialog.
 See Add or modify alarm mapping.

-- Add a Mobile phone number and Mobile provider to each admin user that should receive SMS messages.
-See Add an admin user.
-This information can also be added by exporting Admin Users and re-importing them with their Mobile information.
-See Import admin users.
+- Add a Mobile phone number and Mobile provider to each administrator that should receive SMS messages.
+See Add an administrator.
+This information can also be added by exporting administrators and re-importing them with their Mobile information.
+See Import an administrator.

-- Admin users that should receive SMS messages based on alarm mappings must be in one or more Administrator groups.
-Add Admin users to the appropriate Administrator groups either from the Groups View or from the Admin Users View.
+- Administrators that should receive SMS messages based on alarm mappings must be in one or more Administrator groups.
+Add administrators to the appropriate Administrator groups either from the Groups View or from the administrators view.
 See Group membership.

-- Mapping events to alarms, enabling options for notification and sending SMS messages to an Administrator group allows FortiNAC to send an SMS message to every Admin user in the group.
-For example, if you want to send Admin users a message if the database backup fails, map the Database Backup Failure event to an alarm and send an SMS message notifying Admin users about the problem.
+- Mapping events to alarms, enabling options for notification and sending SMS messages to an Administrator group allows FortiNAC to send an SMS message to every administrator in the group.
+For example, if you want to send administrators a message if the database backup fails, map the Database Backup Failure event to an alarm and send an SMS message notifying administrators about the problem.
 See Add or modify alarm mapping.

 - Add a Mobile phone number and Mobile provider to each user that should receive SMS messages.
 See Add or modify a user.
 This information can also be added by exporting Users and re-importing them with their Mobile information.
 See Import hosts, users or devices.